huggingface/hub-docs/docs/hub/spaces-oauth.md

 <Tip warning={true}>

-If the space is running inside an iframe, you should use `target=_blank` on the button to open the sign-in page in a new tab.
-Otherwise, you might encounter issues with the cookies on some browsers.
+You should use `target=_blank` on the button to open the sign-in page in a new tab, unless you run the space outside its `iframe`.
+Otherwise, you might encounter issues with cookies on some browsers.

 </Tip>